swiftlang/swift/docs/valref.rst

 __ http://static.rust-lang.org/doc/tutorial-borrowed-ptr.html#named-lifetimes
 __ http://static.rust-lang.org/doc/tutorial-borrowed-ptr.html#borrowing-managed-boxes-and-rooting

-* We retain the “safe” zone.
+* Simple programs stay safe.
 C++ offers great control over everything, but the sharp edges are always exposed.
-This design allows programmers to accomplish most of what people want to do with C++, but do it safely and expressively.
-The rest is still available, or can be added—at least to the “wild west” zone—without harming the rest of the language.
+This design allows programmers to accomplish most of what people want to with C++, but to do it safely and expressively.
+As with the rest of Swift, the sharp edges are still available as an opt-in feature, and without harming the rest of the language.

 * Unlike C++, types meant to be reference types, supporting inheritance, aren't copyable by default.
 This prevents inadvertent